CODT 1.0 Atlantic

 The ontology metadata workbook imports the raw extract and performs simple format conversions from the raw result set.

-We have the Class, Qualified Name, Namespace, the CODT configured main descriptive annotation property, Prefix, Localname, and FIBO URI.
+We have the Class, Qualified Name, Namespace, and SKOS definition, the CODT configured main descriptive annotation property.

-Notice the other Excel tabs, ontology metadata sets for Object Properties, Domain, Range, Sub-class, and Sub-property.
-Upcoming articles and PowerPoint educations decks will explain them in detail.
+Notice the other Excel tabs and ontology metadata sets for Object Properties, Domain, Range, Sub-class, and Sub-property.
+The CODT Patent Specification explains them in detail.

 Entity Relationship MDS Workbook

-The Entity-Relationship (ER) workbook is a generic Conceptual Data Model representation.
-The ER MDS is independent of data modeling tool specifics.
+The Entity-Relationship (ER) workbook is a generic Conceptual Data Model representation – it is independent of data modeling tool specifics.

-Data Modeling tools have a prominent Comment or Definition properties for all model objects.
+Data Modeling tools have prominent Comment or Definition properties for all model objects.
 A Configuration option tells CODT what Ontology Metadata Set column to use.
-All FIBO classes have a SKOS Definition
+All FIBO classes have a SKOS Definition.

-The consistent design for all MDS has sources columns to the left and derived columns like the Entity Name to the right.
+The consistent design for all MDS has source columns to the left and derived columns like the Entity Name to the right.

 Other tabs in the workbook transform supertype/subtype relations, associative entities derived from object properties, and attributes derived from data properties.